parrotjs/parrotjs/README.md

 - `standard` version has all the code with dependencies.
 - `standalone` version has code without dependencies.

 We are working to offer a library without dependencies, writing our own query params parser and ajax handler.
+For more information check [Roadmap](https://github.com/sailorjs/parrotjs/blob/master/ROADMAP.md) section.

 ## API